KippAD/easy-outdoor-co/README.md

 - **Basket Icon** - The basket icon in the navbar will display the total amount of different items in the basket.
 It also allows the user to access their shopping basket from anywhere on the site.

 ### **Home**
 Most of the site is quite simple in its design, usually using black and white colors with an orange color to signify user actions.
 This is not to overload the user when they are trying to use the site's functionality.
-The home page however is the first place that the user lands, so there is an impetus on aesthetic design in order to entice the user to stay, as well as concise information that explains the site's purpose.
+The homepage however is the first place that the user lands, so there is an impetus on a more complex but enticing design in order to persuade the user to stay, as well as concise information that explains the site's purpose.

 - **Hero Image** - The hero image is the first thing the user sees.
-The idea is that they are drawn in by an impressive image, and a catchy overlay text - they then can surmise what the purpose of the store is.
+The idea is that they are drawn in by an impressive image and a catchy overlay text so that they can quickly surmise what the purpose of the store is.
 - **Shopping Panels** - The panels link to the three main sections of the shop; the sale, clothing, and equipment.
 These images draw the user in more to the necessary actions to view products more so than the smaller links in the navbar.
 - **About Us** - This describes the purpose of the store in much more detail than the hero overlay, allowing the user to unravel information about the site as they move through it rather than overloading them with content all at once.
 - **Product Carousel** - The product carousel is a scrollable assortment of random items from the store.
-If a first time user is seeing this feature, they have potentially not seen a product yet.
+If a first time user is seeing this feature they have potentially not seen a product yet.
 This feature brings the product section to them, showing them the sort of items that are sold without them having to navigate to a different area.
 - **Footer** - The footer contains mosts of the navigation that has already been shown in the navbar and the home page.
 It also includes a newsletter subscription form and a link to the sites instagram page.

 ### **Products**